torvalds/linux/Documentation/scsi/ncr53c8xx.rst

 But the conditions of this bug can be met when a SCSI read command is performed using a buffer that is 4 DWORDS but not cache-line aligned.
-This cannot happen under Linux when scatter/gather lists are used since they only refer to system buffers that are well aligned.
-So, a work around may only be needed under Linux when a scatter/gather list is not used and when the SCSI DATA IN phase is reentered after a phase mismatch.
+This cannot happen under GNU/Linux when scatter/gather lists are used since they only refer to system buffers that are well aligned.
+So, a work around may only be needed under GNU/Linux when a scatter/gather list is not used and when the SCSI DATA IN phase is reentered after a phase mismatch.

 15. SCSI problem troubleshooting